tchen00/PvZ/README.md

 ### DAY 5: May 20 2019
 - **Tammy**
     Started on the final project grind.
 Continued to work on the Plant classes (specifically the Sunflower and Peashooter classes).
 Got the display to work for plants.
-Experimented in the test/experiment folder about different ways to implement timers and mouse-clicks (mousePressed)
+Experimented in the test/experiment folder about different ways to implement timers and mouse-clicks (mousePressed).
+Also added in plant PNG to the folder